-The critical Hmong studies certificate program at the University of Wisconsin-Eau Claire is designed for students who have a strong interest in studying Hmong history, culture, society, language and contemporary issues.
+The critical Hmong studies certificate program at the University of Wisconsin-Eau Claire is designed for students who have a strong interest in studying Hmong history, culture, society, politics, language and contemporary issues.
 This certificate also offers a great opportunity to students who are interested in academic areas beyond their major or those who interact with Hmong communities on a professional basis.

 Opportunities to travel.
 While pursuing the critical Hmong studies certificate, you'll have the opportunity to participate in travel seminars focused on Hmong studies.
 These programs count for credit and allow for more in-depth, personal connections and experiences.